 In his 30-year career as a diplomat, attorney and journalist, Eric Richardson worked at U.S. embassies in and for China, Libya, Tunisia, New Zealand, and Israel and the Palestinian territories.
-From 2013-16, he served in Geneva as Deputy at the UN Human Rights Council and has received numerous awards for his human rights advocacy.
+From 2013-16, he served in Geneva as Deputy at the UN Human Rights Council.
 His Washington assignments focused on North Korea; political transitions in Burma and the Arab Spring; and legal and congressional affairs.
 As an international attorney, his clients ranged from technology and telecommunications companies to federal judges, and from Central American migrants to UN Agencies.
-Eric speaks English, Mandarin Chinese and French.
+He is a negotiations professor at US and UK law schools, has numerous awards and publications, and speaks English, Mandarin Chinese and French.

 Hans Hogrefe has worked on international human rights and humanitarian affairs in the U.S. Congress for more than 30 years.
 As Executive Director of the U.S. Congressional Human Rights Caucus (now the Tom Lantos Human Rights Commission) for more than 15 years, Hans has organized hundreds of Congressional hearings concerning human rights in every corner of the globe.
 A strong advocate for the under-represented, Hans was instrumental in passage of legislation concerning human rights sanctions.
 Outside the Congress, Hans has served as advocacy director for Refugees International and as a Special Assistant for the U.S. Under Secretary of State for civilian security, democracy and human rights focused on issues in Asia.
 He has dozens of media appearances and publications to his name and is fluent in English and German.